 A network of peers using their lived experience as a driver of social change.

-Angeline Murimirwa, Campaign for Female Education (CAMFED), Executive Director – Africa, Founding Member of the CAMFED Alumnae Association, CAMA
+Angeline Murimirwa, CAMFED Executive Director – Africa, Founding Member of the CAMFED Association (CAMA)

 Across sub-Saharan Africa (Zimbabwe, Zambia, Ghana, Tanzania, Malawi)

 Angeline Murimirwa, known to most as ‘Angie’ was one of the first young women to receive support from CAMFED to go to secondary school.

 She is now CAMFED Executive Director – Africa, working closely with all CAMFED offices in a collective effort with rural communities to break down the barriers to girls’ education.
 The NGO has already supported 3.3 million children to go to school across five countries.
 Angie became a key founding member of the CAMFED Association, a powerful pan-African network of more than 150,000 young, educated women.

 The CAMFED Association of women leaders educated with CAMFED support, is the largest network of its kind in Africa.
 Young women from rural communities use their education to benefit others, and work to break the cycle of poverty for good.

 In partnership with donors and rural communities, CAMFED, through the leadership of CAMFED Association members, offers training, technology, business loans, and mentoring support to young women at the critical time when they leave secondary school and may be under pressure to marry young, or to leave their rural communities for jobs in towns or cities, where they are extremely vulnerable.

 CAMFED Association members are teachers, business entrepreneurs, lawyers, doctors, social workers and local political leaders, all with a strong and intimate understanding of the barriers to girls’ education, putting themselves at the forefront of dismantling those barriers, and rallying everyone in their communities to do the same.